Operator dynamics in Floquet many-body systems: Autocorrelation functions

 Eq.~\eqref{eq:corr_rpm_exact2} is one of the main technical results of this paper.
-For $t > t_\mathrm{d}$ (here $t_\mathrm{d}=1$) correlation functions increase due to the above factors of $t$, and at later times this behaviour crosses over into a decrease controlled by the factors $e^{-\varepsilon t}$ which come from domain walls.
+Correlation functions as a function of $t$ have a minimum at $t$ (here $t_\mathrm{d}=1$) and for $t > t_\mathrm{d}$ initially increase.
+At later times this behaviour crosses over into a decrease controlled by the factors $e^{-\varepsilon t}$ which come from domain walls.
 The timescale that separates these two behaviours is $2+\varepsilon^{-1}$, at which $(t-2)e^{-\varepsilon t}$ is maximized.
 Before this time, Eq.~\eqref{eq:corr_rpm_exact2} can be approximated by

 At late times, on the other hand, we have